 Our school makes invaluable use of parents and volunteers who have a few spare hours to spend working in a variety of capacities in classrooms or across the general school.
-Many parents assist with class Reading, Maths, Art and sport.
+Many parents assist with class Reading, Maths or Art.
 Parents and community members often assist with presentations to students regarding their occupation or particular interests or skills.
-Parents also staff school support agencies such as tuckshop and breakfast club.
+To support volunteers and parents to assist with learning, we provide parent workshops for parents including Support-a-Reader and Support-a-Talker.
+We are always investigating opportunities to host workshops for our parents.